Millefeuille42/TeleCord/README.md

 Start a conversation with [this bot](https://t.me/millefeuilleTeleCordBot).

 ### Sending Messages
-Start a conversation with the command `/dest -ID -platform`
+Start a conversation with the command `/dest -ID -Platform -Nickname`
 #### From Discord
 To get your userID you need to have dev mode activated in Discord and then right click the desired profile, and select `Copy ID`
 #### From Telegram